cuberite/cuberite/README.md

 ### Compiling

- - You can compile automatically for Linux / *nix with the `compile.sh` script.
+ - You can compile automatically for Linux, macOS and FreeBSD with the `compile.sh` script.
 The script is described below.
  - You can also compile manually.
 See [COMPILING.md][4].

 Compiling may provide better performance (1.5-3x as fast) and it supports more operating systems.